janroddy/bst-p6/README.md

 # bst-p6
-This project is to create a BinaryTreeSearch ADT.
+This project is to create a BinarySearchTree Abstract Data Type.
 We will utilize scripts to test the program and make/makefile to reduce compiling time.

 Tasks:

 1. Testing
-- Create test script - Levi
+- Create test script - Levi - done
-- Create test files - Levi
+- Create test files - Levi - done
 	f1
 	f2
 	f3

 2. main.c - TBD (Let's regroup on Tuesday during class and make sure we have everything working)
+- Add command line arguments and file handling - Levi

 3. binarytree.h
 - Create struct - Jan